In models.py from django.db import models class Author(models.Model): full_name = models.CharField(max_length=100) short_name = models.CharField(max_length=50) class Book(models.Model): title = models.CharField(max_length=100) slug = models.SlugField(max_length=100) content = model.TextField() statu

-Django has beautiful feature of signals which will record all the actions performed on particular model.
-In the current blog post we’ll learn how to use Django's built-in signals and how to create custom signal
+Django has a beautiful feature of signals which will record all the actions performed on the particular model.
+In the current blog post, we’ll learn how to use Django's built-in signals and how to create custom signal

 Using Django’s built in Signals:

-Django has lot of built in signals like pre_save, post_save, pre_delete and post_delete and etc., For more information about Django's built-in signals visit https://docs.djangoproject.com/en/1.9/ref/signals/.
-Now we’ll learn how to use django’s pre_delete signal with a simple example.
+Django has a lot of built-in signals like pre_save, post_save, pre_delete and post_delete and etc., For more information about Django's built-in signals visit https://docs.djangoproject.com/en/1.9/ref/signals/.
+Now we’ll learn how to use Django's pre_delete signal with a simple example.
 In the way we use pre_delete in the present blog post we can use other signals also in the same way.
-We have two models called Author and Book an their models are defined in models.py as below.
+We have two models called Author and Book their models are defined in models.py as below.

 # In models.py from django.db import models class Author(models.Model): full_name = models.CharField(max_length=100) short_name = models.CharField(max_length=50) class Book(models.Model): title = models.CharField(max_length=100) slug = models.SlugField(max_length=100) content = model.TextField() status = models.CharField(max_length=10, default=”Drafted”) author_id = model.PositiveIntegerField(null=True)

-In the above two models we are not having author as foreignKey to Book model, so by default when the Author gets deleted it won’t delete all the Books written by the author.
-This is the case where signals comes to picture, we can achieve this by using pre_delete or post_delete signals.
-For this we’ll write a receiver function which will be called on pre_delete of the author object.
+In the above two models we are not having an author as foreignKey to Book model, so by default when the Author gets deleted it won’t delete all the Books written by the author.
+This is the case where signals come to picture, we can achieve this by using pre_delete or post_delete signals.
+For this, we’ll write a receiver function which will be called on pre_delete of the author object.
 Write the following code in your models.py

 def remove_books(sender, instance, **kwargs): author_id = instance.id Book.objects.filter(author_id=author_id).delete() pre_delete.connect(remove_books, sender=Article)